Omarev2200/Vue-Js-SoftUni/Webbuy-Vue-Project/README.md

   * Admin can create a product.
   * Admin can delite a product.
   * Admin can edit a product.
+  * Admin can can view all orders placed.

 ## Design
 * Responsive